morrownr/USB-WiFi/home/Performance_Comparison.md

 able to find and install a driver for Realtek based adapters, as your Linux distro is upgraded, the driver may stop working because the driver is not being upgraded with changes made in new kernels.
-Lastly, the Realtek drivers are not Linux Wireless standards compliant nor do they support WPA3.
+Lastly, the Realtek drivers are not Linux Wireless standards compliant.
 Do not disregard or underestimate the aggravation that Realtek based adapters can cause.
 You have been warned.

 Paying for a good quality USB WiFi adapter that is supported by in-kernel drivers can make a lot of difference in your experience.
 Cheap, poor quality adapters or adapters that use